sgl-project/sglang/README.md

   ```

 ## Frontend: Structured Generation Language (SGLang)
 The frontend language can be used with local models or API models.
+It is an alternative to the OpenAI API.
+You may found it easier to use for complex prompting workflow.

 ### Quick Start
 The example below shows how to use sglang to answer a mulit-turn question.